Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

 - count(column):
     - counts the number of non-NULL values in the column
 - ##### use case:
-    - quick summary or snapshot of the entire dataset
-    - group-wise analysis, to understand patterns within different categories
     - identify duplicate rows to improve data quality
         1. overall analysis
         2. category analysis